ikobeHan/BVH-Importer-Plugin/README.md

-# BVHPlugin
+# BVH Importer Plugin
 BVH Importer for UE

 steps:
 1. import fbx
-2. import BVH file with skeleton selected.
+2. import BVH file with skeleton selected.(Drag into content browser directly,and choose the suitable skeleton.)
 3. done and enjoy.